Using Hybrid and Classical Solvers#

 Large-Problem Construction#

-For large problems, attention should be given to the number of biases created for the quadratic models.
-Generating models with huge numbers of biases may exhaust resources such as memory on your local machine and uploads to Leap may tax your connection’s bandwidth.
+For large problems, attention should be given to the total number of symbols for nonlinear models and biases for quadratic models.
+Generating models with huge numbers of symbols or biases may exhaust resources such as memory on your local machine and uploads to Leap may tax your connection’s bandwidth.

 To enable best performance of your local machine and application, consider such points as the following:

-• Problems can be formulated with more performant software structures such as BQMs built from NumPy vectors rather than Python dicts.
+Problems can be formulated with more performant software structures such as BQMs or models built from NumPy arrays rather than Python lists.

 See dimod for examples.